Opportunities for Students

 The Santoro Prize is named for Dr. Anthony Santoro, CNU President Emeritus, Distinguished Professor of History, and Chairman of the Reiff Center Advisory Board.

 The Borgenicht Fellowship (up to $1,000 annually) is awarded to the best scholarly or creative student project proposal(s) related to the Israeli-Palestinian conflict and peace process.
 The fellowship is named for the late Louis Borgenicht, author of The Happiest Man, which prophesied the need for rapprochement and peace between Arabs and Jews.
 Awardees must send a progress report to the Center’s director after a period of time determined by the awardee and director.
 A final product (publication, exhibition, etc.) is expected.

-- Please submit your proposals by midnight on Thursday, May 15 by filling out the form below.
-All students who will be enrolled at CNU throughout summer 2014 are encouraged to apply.
+- The next Borgenicht Fellowship competition will take place in the spring semester 2015.
+All students who will be enrolled at CNU throughout summer 2015 are encouraged to apply.

 - Proposals need to include (not to exceed 3 pages):

 - Abstract: Please provide a short short project description (250-500 words).